Uncovering the facts,

 The governor should “activate and deploy all [National Guard] units” to “detain illegal immigrants,” Russ Vought, the former director of the Office of Management and Budget, wrote in a Nov.
 11, 2021, email to both Ducey’s chief of staff and his deputy director of legislative affairs, according to documents obtained by American Oversight.

-The idea was promoted by Cuccinelli and Vought at a news conference attended by Republican state lawmakers in Phoenix in January, and the pair have worked on persuading Ducey and Texas Gov. Greg Abbott to embrace the theory for the past two years.
+The invasion-declaration idea was also promoted by Cuccinelli and Vought at a news conference attended by Republican state lawmakers in Phoenix in January, and the pair have reportedly worked on persuading Ducey and Texas Gov. Greg Abbott to embrace the theory for the past two years.
 Since at least 2007, Cuccinelli has argued that illegal immigration constitutes a foreign invasion.

 In his November email, Vought said that states should “cite state war powers and activate and deploy all units to the southern border with specific orders to the commanding officers of the National Guard to detain and return illegal immigrants back across the border, turn back illegal immigrants to Mexico at the border, and defend against Cartel operatives.”